 The BSABI consists of a family of specifications including:

 DWARF for the ARM Architecture.
 This ABI uses the DWARF 3 standard to govern the exchange of debugging data between object producers and debuggers.

 ELF for the ARM Architecture.
 Builds on the generic ELF standard to govern the exchange of linkable and executable files between producers and consumers.

 Procedure Call Standard for the ARM Architecture.
 Governs the exchange of control and data between functions at runtime.
 There is a variant of the AAPCS for each of the major execution environment types supported by the toolchain.

 Base Platform ABI for the ARM Architecture.
 Governs the format and content of executable and shared object files generated by static linkers.
 Supports platform-specific executable files using post linking.
-Provides a base standard that is used to derive a platform ABI.
+Provides a base standard for deriving a platform ABI.

 C++ ABI for the ARM Architecture.
 Builds on the generic C++ ABI (originally developed for IA-64) to govern interworking between independent C++ compilers.